Illinois Nursing CEUs: Fulfilling Your CE Requirements

 Illinois Nursing License Renewal Requirements

 APRNs face different requirements.
-Illinois requires Advanced Practice Registered Nurses to complete 80 contact hours of continuing education every four years.
+Illinois requires Advanced Practice Registered Nurses to complete 80 contact hours of continuing education every two years.
 This substantial requirement reflects the autonomous practice authority, prescriptive privileges, and expanded scope that characterize APRN roles.
-The four-year cycle aligns with APRN license renewal periods, creating a longer timeline than the biennial cycles common in other states.

 Who Needs Illinois Nursing CEUs?

 License type determines your Illinois nursing CEU requirements.
-RNs working in any practice setting—hospitals, clinics, schools, public health departments, home health, or any other environment—face no state-mandated continuing education for license renewal.
-The Illinois Board of Nursing allows RN license renewal without submitting proof of continuing education completion.
+RNs working in any practice setting—hospitals, clinics, schools, public health departments, home health, or any other environment—are mandated to complete 20 hours of continuing education for license renewal.

-LPNs similarly have no state-mandated continuing education requirements.
-Whether providing direct patient care in long-term care facilities, assisting in medical offices, or working in community health settings, Illinois LPNs can renew licenses without completing formal continuing education courses.
+LPNs similarly are mandated to complete 20 hours of continuing education.
+Whether providing direct patient care in long-term care facilities, assisting in medical offices, or working in community health settings, Illinois LPNs can complete CEUs that focus on their practice setting.

-Despite the absence of state requirements, many Illinois RNs and LPNs complete continuing education voluntarily.
+Beyond the state requirement, many Illinois RNs and LPNs complete additional continuing education voluntarily.
 Employer policies frequently mandate annual education hours.
 Hospitals seeking Magnet designation or other quality recognitions often require staff nurses to complete continuing education beyond state minimums.
 Specialty certifications always include continuing education components for credential maintenance.

 APRNs must complete the 80-hour requirement regardless of practice setting or employment status.
 This includes Nurse Practitioners, Clinical Nurse Specialists, Certified Nurse-Midwives, and Certified Registered Nurse Anesthetists.
 Even APRNs working in administrative roles without direct patient care must maintain the continuing education requirement to keep their licenses active.